Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Most of the parameters can be changed by accessing the object model also.
 Most changes in config.g don't need a reboot, but when a drive or letter assignments change, a reboot is probably necessary.

 # M669 D parameter: Denavit-Hartenberg
 Dn define DH parameters and are numbered from 0 to maximum 9.

-The numbers can have holes (e.g. start by 1), but every number only used once.
-In most cases, D0 is the base, D1 to Dx are DH parameters for the x axes and D(x+1) are the tool DH properties.
-The Transformations are processed in the order starting from 0 to highest number, the numbers may not have gaps.
+The standard usage is:
+* D0 is the definition of the base, often omitted, because the first axis is vertical in most cases with original coordinate system
+* D1 to D6 are DH parameters with actuators assigned
+* D7 placeholder for tool

+The last defined Dn is always the tool.

+For less actuators, less D-s are used.
+The p (parallelogram 4 axis) has its own Dn and if it has values, they are added to the parallelogram angles.

+The standard can be changed with the B parameter and Dn numbers can have holes, e.g. start by 1 without 0.
 The last used Dn number is used as tool, G10 offsets are added to the Dn values.

 Every Dn contains three translates and three rotations by Z, Y, X axis in this order.
-The joint parameters are pairwise descriptions of translate in mm and rotate in degrees for the Z[Y]X coordinate axis.
+The parameters are explained in detail on the DH Parameter documentation page.

 Original set of DH parameters:
 **D"n:d:theta:a:alpha"**